cherifGsoul/php-blog-workshop/spec.md

 - Edit the blog post body
 - Add tag
 - Remove tag
-- Keep track of the drafting date
+- Keep track of the creation date
-- Keep track of the publishing date
+- Keep track of the updating date

 ## Rules:
 - Blog post can not have more than 4 tags